Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

-- The work is varied and involves office-based work, site work and meetings - working both alone and as a member of a team.
+- The work is varied, and you'll spend time in both an office and out on site.
+You'll attend meetings and work both alone and as a member of a team.

-- Self-employment/freelance work is possible.
+- Self-employment or freelance work is possible.
 Before setting up as a freelancer, substantial experience is needed to establish contacts and reputation.

 - Travel within a working day is frequent and can involve travelling throughout the country.

-Entry into the profession requires a degree or professional qualification accredited by the Royal Institution of Chartered Surveyors (RICS).
-You can search for accredited courses at RICS Courses.
+Entry into the profession requires a degree or professional qualification accredited by RICS.
+You can search for accredited courses at RICS Course.

-There are a number of undergraduate degree courses in property-related areas that are accredited by RICS, for example:
+Several undergraduate degrees in property-related areas are accredited by RICS, such as: